Wick Golden Valley local nature reserve

 Access for all

 The lower part of the reserve is fully accessible for wheelchair users and pushchairs.
-Parking is available at the nearby Carpenters Arms, where two parking bays have been reserved.
-The 250m walk from the pub along tarmac paths and up a private lane takes you to the main entrance to the reserve.
-From here take the tarmac road up to the bridge and follow the red ochre trail, a circular walk about a mile long.
+Parking is available at the village hall car park.
+From here cross the High Street and walk along Golden Valley Road, to the main entrance.
+Take the tarmac road up to the bridge and follow the red ochre trail, a circular walk about a mile long.
 A heritage walks leaflet which contains two walks through the reserve is available to download from this webpage.

 Wildtracks – walks in the open countryside